 An examination is made from the reliability of the data to check whether random error causing inconsistency and in turn lower reliability is at a manageable level or not.
 It is clear, from table 3 and 4, that values of coefficient alpha (cronbach's alpha) have been obtained.
 Table 3 shows the minimum value of coefficient alpha obtained from "determination of technological ability indicators in IPI" questionnaire with fourteen questions is 0.816.
-This shows that the data has satisfactory internal consistency reliability.
-Table 4 shows the minimum value of coefficient alpha obtained "determination of from technological attractiveness indicators in IPI" questionnaire with twenty six questions is 0.876.
+This shows that the satisfactory data has internal consistency reliability.
+Table 4 shows the minimum value of coefficient alpha "determination obtained from of technological attractiveness indicators in IPI" questionnaire with twenty six questions is 0.876.
 This shows that the data has satisfactory internal consistency reliability.